bathrisiddhu-hub/GUVI-automation-testing-Project_1/README.md

 cd GUVI-automation-testing-Project_1

 2. **Install Dependencies**:
-bash
 pip install -r requirements.txt

-Running Tests
+## Running Tests
-To execute the full test suite and generate an HTML report, run: bash pytest
+To execute the full test suite and generate an HTML report, run the following command in your terminal: bash pytest
+Use code with caution.

-Test Suite Coverage
+## Test Suite Coverage
-The framework covers the following 10 test cases:
+The framework covers the following 10 critical test cases:
 URL Validation: Verifies that the website loads successfully without errors.
 Page Title: Confirms the title matches "GUVI | Learn to code in your native language".
 Login Button Visibility: Checks if the Login button is displayed and clickable.